-Through the basic AD&D insurance benefit, an employee automatically receives coverage equivalent to:
+Through the basic AD&D insurance benefit, a Faculty Member automatically receives coverage equivalent to:

-one times his/her base salary.
+• one times the Faculty Member's base salary.

 The coverage is one hundred percent (100%) paid for by the Employer.
 The maximum basic AD&D insurance benefit is \$250,000.